Email Signup Forms: These are the 3 Big Factors in Subscriber Growth

 • A testimonial from a fan (qualitative)

-A quote from a fan who loves you is effective because it’s personal.
+A quote from a fan who loves your content is effective because it’s personal.
 If it comes from someone well known to your readers, it’s more than a testimonial – it’s an endorsement.

 Bonus P’s!

-Beyond those three, most important basics, there are other ways to make your signup boxes even more effective.
+Beyond those three, those most important basics, there are other ways to make your signup boxes even more effective, pushing conversion rates even higher.
 And yes, they all start with P.

 Presents

 Offer a present or a gift for the subscriber.
 This is often called a “content upgrade” or “lead magnet.”
 It’s really an ethical bribe.
-You’re trading higher-value content for their email address.
-You’ll find some great examples here: 12 Lead Magnet Ideas and Examples.
+You’re trading high-value content for their email address.

-You can see this the first example above: “Grab 7 Keys to Marketing Success!
-Get it free.”
-This incentive to give an email address will increase the percentage of visitors who subscribe.
+Chris Ducker offers you this “Personal Branding Roadmap” This incentive to give an email address will increase the percentage of visitors who subscribe.
 Technically, they’re not subscribing to the newsletter, but visitors know that you’ll be sending them email.

 Our friend and conversion expert Justin Rondeau has tested everything and found the presents that work the best – and the ones that don’t work so well.